federated-data-sharing/common-api/README.md

 The code is licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/) see [LICENSE](./LICENSE).

+The project was [originally](./doc/Origins.md) part of an international collaboration on sharing data in clinical research.
+We now welcome contributions from a wider community.
 As more organisations are joining the effort, a new governance process will be established.
 In the meantime, please contact [Aridhia Informatics](https://www.aridhia.com/contact-our-team/) for more information.

 ## API overview